Terms of Business

 We are sorry that this letter is so lengthy but we are required to confirm certain information at the outset of the case.
 If there is anything further you wish us to explain about our professional standards or the basis of our charges, please let us know.

-By signing below, you are agreeing to our Terms of Business and the retainer set out in our Client Care letter to you.
+By signing below, you are agreeing to our Terms of Business and the retainer set out in our Client Care/Costs Estimate letter to you.

-If you do not sign, date and return one copy of our Terms of Business and Client Care letter but you pay funds on account to us, thus instructing us to carry out work on your behalf, we will assume your acceptance to our Terms of Business and any associated documents provided to you (such as our Client Care letter and Cost Estimate).
+If you do not sign, date and return one copy of our Terms of Business and Client Care/Costs Estimate letter but you pay funds on account to us, thus instructing us to carry out work on your behalf, we will assume your acceptance to our Terms of Business and any associated documents provided to you (such as our Client Care/Costs Estimate letter).

 Print Full Name ………………………….